utkuberkaytan/utkuberkaytan/README.md

 flight controllers, computer vision on the edge, low-level Windows internals, and PCBs I actually have to solder afterwards.

-Started with drones, ended up caring about the whole stack underneath them — MAVLink packets, the autopilot's control loop, the SoC running inference, the radio link carrying it all, and the security of every hop in between.
+Started with drones, ended up caring about the whole stack underneath them: MAVLink packets, the autopilot's control loop, the SoC running inference, the radio link carrying it all, and the security of every hop in between.